 Can I store them in the freezer?

 Absolutely!
 In fact, I encourage you to store them in the freezer.
 Why?
-Freezing them makes a super quick and delicious breakfast whenever you fancy a waffle!
+Freezing them makes a super quick and delicious breakfast whenever you fancy waffles!

 They will maintain the texture and the flavour for up to 2-3 months:)

-What is the best way to eat these vegan waffles?
+What is the best way to eat them?

-If you are like me who loves simple taste of waffles, you can coat both sides of the waffles lightly in sugar and eat it as a snack or take them with you to school, work or really anywhere.
+If you are like me who loves the simple taste of waffles, you can coat both sides them lightly in sugar and eat them as a snack or take them with you to school, work or really anywhere.

-If you have more time and fancy a bit more of nicer waffles over the weekend, dress them with your choice of sweetener like maple syrup, molasses, etc. and some fresh fruits, nuts and seeds.
+If you have more time and fancy a bit nicer ones over the weekend, dress them with your choice of sweeteners like maple syrup, molasses, etc. and some fresh fruits, nuts and seeds.

-In the pictures, I dressed my waffles with my melty delicious vegan caramel sauce and some blueberries, bananas and walnuts.
+In the pictures, I dressed mine with my melty delicious vegan caramel sauce and some blueberries, bananas and walnuts.
 The choice is limitless!